learndog/wipdots/vim/basic_usage.md

 * :CocList extensions  for detailed information on loaded extensions
 * :CocCommand workspace.showOutput (choose what to output, but don't save the resulting buffer)

+Related Command Line Tips
+* fzf in bash will search all non-hidden files from current dir recursively (and will echo the selected item) and $ command | fzf will fzf by line based on the output of the command install with $ sudo apt install fzf fzf autocomplete filename in bash command by typing ** and then the TAB key fzf enables three key bindings to the shell:
+        CTRL-R: search on recent history based on $HISTFILE, then return selected entry to the terminal
+        CTRL-T: recursively search for a filename under $PWD, then return selected entries to the terminal
+        ALT-C: recursively search for a directory name under $PWD, then cd into the selected entry Search commit names... git log --oneline | fzf --preview 'git show --color=always --name-only {1}'